-Interdependencies are specific to local context but are often connected to wider systems through complex relationships that depend on factors 'outside the asset fence' that could cause cascading failures or contribute to collateral system benefits. - Green Bond: A green bond is a bond of which the proceeds are allocated to environmental projects or expenditures.
+Interdependencies are specific to local context but are often connected to wider systems through complex relationships that depend on factors 'outside the asset fence' that could cause cascading failures or contribute to collateral system benefits. - Geographic correlation: Renewable electricity generation must be geographically correlated to the hydrogen production site, which means to be located in the same electricity market price area. - Green Bond: A green bond is a bond of which the proceeds are allocated to environmental projects or expenditures.
 The term generally refers to bonds that have been marketed as green.
-In theory, green bonds proceeds could be used for a wide variety of environmental projects or expenditures, but in practice they have mostly been earmarked for climate change projects. - Hydrogen production assets and projects: Assets and projects relating to the acquisition, installation, management and/or operation of infrastructure for hydrogen production and delivery. - Hydrogen Delivery: All the operations and activities after hydrogen production and before end-use.
-It includes conditioning, transportation, conversion, reconversion, and storage. - Industry Working Group (IWG): A group of key organisations that are potential issuers, verifiers and investors convened by Climate Bonds IWG provides feedback on the draft sector Criteria developed by the TWG before they are released for public consultation. - Investment Period: The interval between the bond's issuance and its maturity date.
-Otherwise known as the bond tenor. - Technical Working Group (TWG): A group of key experts from academia, international agencies, industry and NGOs convened by Climate Bonds.
-The TWG develops the Sector Criteria detailed technical criteria for the eligibility of projects and assets as well as guidance on the tracking of eligibility status during the term of the bond.
+In theory, green bonds proceeds could be used for a wide variety of environmental projects or expenditures, but in practice they have mostly been earmarked for climate change projects. - Hydrogen production assets and projects: Assets and projects relating to the acquisition, installation, management and/or operation of infrastructure for hydrogen production and delivery. - Hydrogen Delivery projects: All the operations and activities after hydrogen production and before end-use.
+It includes conditioning, transportation, conversion, reconversion, and storage. - Industry Working Group (IWG): A group of key organisations that are potential issuers, verifiers and investors convened by Climate Bonds IWG provides feedback on the draft sector Criteria developed by the TWG before they are released for public consultation - Investment Period: The interval between the bond's issuance and its maturity date.
+Otherwise known as the bond tenor.

+Technical Working Group (TWG): A group of key experts from academia, international agencies, industry and NGOs convened by Climate Bonds.
+The TWG develops the Sector Criteria - detailed technical criteria for the eligibility of projects and assets as well as guidance on the tracking of eligibility status during the term of the bond.
 Their draft recommendations are refined through engagement with finance industry experts in convened Industry Working Groups (see below) and through public consultation.
 Final approval of Sector Criteria is given by the CBSB.